How to Stake/Vote¶

-Stakepools are available for those unable to keep a personal voting wallet online.
-Using a stakepool is completely safe, the Decred PoS protocol allows you to delegate your vote to a stakepool’s always-online wallet without ever giving the stakepool access to your funds.
+Voting Service Providers (VSPs) (formerly “Stakepools”) are available for those unable to keep a personal voting wallet online.
+Using a VSP is completely safe; the Decred PoS protocol allows you to delegate your vote to a VSP’s always-online wallet without ever giving the VSP access to your funds.

-Solo mining is currently only possible using the Decred command line tools.
+Solo PoS voting is currently only possible using the Decred command line tools.
 The Buying Tickets with dcrwallet guide explains how to buy tickets using the CLI wallet

-Using a stakepool DOES NOT give the pool access to your funds.
-All you are doing is granting voting rights to the pool.
+Using a VSP does not give the VSP access to your funds.
+All you are doing is granting voting rights to the VSP.

-All stakepools run the same basic code, but they may differ in the amount of redundancy available.
-More redundancy equals less chance of missed votes, although all pools will have missed votes as many missed votes are caused by PoW miners.
-Sometimes they will find a solution to the blocks so quickly that votes haven’t had time to propagate around the network.
+All VSPs run the same basic code, but they may differ in the amount of redundancy available.
+More redundancy equals less chance of missed votes, although all VSPs will have some missed votes as many missed votes are caused by PoW miners.
+This is because sometimes miners will find a solution to the next block so quickly that votes haven’t had time to propagate around the network.